statengeneraal/laws-markdown/AMvB/warenwetbesluit/bereiding/en/behandeling/van/levensmiddelen/BWBR0005758/README.md

 ### Artikel  2a

-De Voedsel en Waren Autoriteit is:
+De Nederlandse Voedsel- en Warenautoriteit is:

 a. bevoegde autoriteit, bedoeld in verordening (EG) 178/2002, wat betreft levensmiddelen;